stagadish/NNplusplus/README.md

 ```

 ### The NeuralNet Class
-Now that you know how to work with the Matrix class, let's train a neural net!

 #### Neural Net Initialization (The Parameters)
 When initialized, a net takes in five parameters:
 1. Number of input nodes.
 2. Number of nodes per hidden layer.
 3. Number of output nodes.